Soontao/dictionary/README.md

 # Dictionary

-Dictionary provided by Theo, used for automatically NLP media research
+Dictionary provided by `Theo`, used for automatically NLP media research

 ## Link